-Real estate and hospitality
+Real estate (operational and core)

 Investors still pouring into the pub despite foaming inflation